jgerstmayr/EXUDYN/docs/RST/pythonUtilities/solver.rst

 ----

-.. _sec-solver-ComputeODE2Eigenvalues:
+.. _sec-solver-computeode2eigenvalues:

 `ComputeODE2Eigenvalues <https://github.com/jgerstmayr/EXUDYN/blob/master/main/pythonDev/exudyn/solver.py\#L352>`__\ (\ ``mbs``\ , \ ``simulationSettings = exudyn.SimulationSettings()``\ , \ ``useSparseSolver = False``\ , \ ``numberOfEigenvalues = 0``\ , \ ``constrainedCoordinates = []``\ , \ ``convert2Frequencies = False``\ , \ ``useAbsoluteValues = True``\ )

 - | \ *function description*\ :
   | compute eigenvalues for unconstrained ODE2 part of mbs, not considering the effects of algebraic constraints; the computation is done for the initial values of the mbs, independently of previous computations.
-If you would like to use the current state for the eigenvalue computation, you need to copy the current state to the initial state (using GetSystemState,SetSystemState, see \refSection{sec:mbs:systemData}); note that mass and stiffness matrix are computed in dense mode so far, while eigenvalues are computed according to useSparseSolver.
+If you would like to use the current state for the eigenvalue computation, you need to copy the current state to the initial state (using GetSystemState,SetSystemState, see  :ref:`sec-mbs-systemdata`\ ); note that mass and stiffness matrix are computed in dense mode so far, while eigenvalues are computed according to useSparseSolver.
 - | \ *input*\ :

   | \ ``mbs``\ : the MainSystem containing the assembled system